Daithi303/WebServDev2018Assignment1/readme.md

 --------------------------------------
 USER TESTS
 --------------------------------------
+should NOT register a user.

+should register a user.

+should NOT authenticate a user (a non-existing user).

+should authenticate a user.

+should NOT get all users without valid token.

+should get all users with valid token.

+should NOT get a specific user (barry101) with admin (adam101) token.

+should get a specific user (barry101) with admin (adam101) token.

+should NOT modify a specific user (barry101) without a token.

+should modify a specific user (barry101) with admin (adam101) token.

+should NOT modify a specific user (barry101) with another users (danny101: non-admin) token.

+should modify a specific user (barry101) with the users (barry101: non-admin) token.

+should NOT delete a specific user (adam101) without admin token.

+should delete a specific user (adam101) with admin (adam101) token.

-should NOT register a user
+should NOT delete a specific user (barry101) with another users danny101) token.

-should register a user
+should delete a specific user with the users token.
-should NOT authenticate a user (a non-existing user) should authenticate a user should NOT get all users without valid token should get all users with valid token should NOT get a specific user (barry101) with admin (adam101) token should get a specific user (barry101) with admin (adam101) token should NOT modify a specific user (barry101) without a token should modify a specific user (barry101) with admin (adam101) token should NOT modify a specific user (barry101) with another users (danny101: non-admin) token should modify a specific user (barry101) with the users (barry101: non-admin) token should NOT delete a specific user (adam101) without admin token should delete a specific user (adam101) with admin (adam101) token should NOT delete a specific user (barry101) with another users danny101) token should delete a specific user with the users token
 --------------------------------------
 Device tests
 --------------------------------------
-should NOT get all devices without valid token should get all devices with admin (Claire101) token should NOT get a specific device (device0001) without valid token should get a specific device (device0001) with admin (Claire101) token should NOT create a device (device0003) without valid token should create a device (device0003) with admin (Claire101) token should NOT modify a device (device0003) without valid token should modify a device (device0003) with admin (Claire101) token should NOT modify a device (device0001) with non-registered owners (eddie101) token should modify a device (device0001) with registered owners (danny101) token should NOT modify a journey (journey0001) with non-registered owners (eddie101) token should modify a journey (journey0001) with registered owners (danny101) token should NOT register an owner (eddie101) with a device (device0002) without valid token should register an owner (eddie101) with a device (device0002) with valid token should NOT delete a device (device0002) without valid token should NOT delete a device (device0001) with non-admin (danny101) token should delete a device (device0002) with admin (claire101) token
+should NOT get all devices without valid token.

+should get all devices with admin (Claire101) token.

+should NOT get a specific device (device0001) without valid token.

+should get a specific device (device0001) with admin (Claire101) token.

+should NOT create a device (device0003) without valid token.

+should create a device (device0003) with admin (Claire101) token.

+should NOT modify a device (device0003) without valid token.

+should modify a device (device0003) with admin (Claire101) token.

+should NOT modify a device (device0001) with non-registered owners (eddie101) token.

+should modify a device (device0001) with registered owners (danny101) token.

+should NOT modify a journey (journey0001) with non-registered owners (eddie101) token.

+should modify a journey (journey0001) with registered owners (danny101) token.

+should NOT register an owner (eddie101) with a device (device0002) without valid token.

+should register an owner (eddie101) with a device (device0002) with valid token.

+should NOT delete a device (device0002) without valid token.

+should NOT delete a device (device0001) with non-admin (danny101) token.

+should delete a device (device0002) with admin (claire101) token.

 --- messaging ---